 Opponent 5 – Time.
 Yes, you read it right, time is not on your side, because 200 questions in 120 minutes is approximately 36 seconds per question.
 Sounds incredibly hard, especially if you compare your Class XII exams where you got almost 5-10 minutes a question.
 You have to develop the skill to crack a question in limited time (45s to 1 min for Math, English, Legal & Logical reasoning and 15-20 seconds for GK) and to leave the ones you can’t.
 It isn’t easy, in fact this is probably the most difficult to skill master – taking a crack at the questions you know, leaving the ones you don’t and the instinct to know the difference (it’s almost like the serenity prayer).
 Remember, there is no bigger error than wasting 2-3 mins or more on a question, even if you get it correct.

 Get a unique set of test prep skills (and test practice) to ace any law entrance exam!
 We believe it’s not the hours of prep but the prep in your hours that matters!

 Simplify your prep with myLaw CLAT & law entrance prep tool:

-A 6-hr capsule on legal reasoning with videos, reading materials and practice questions
+A 6-hr capsule on legal reasoning with videos, online reading materials and practice questions

 Wait No More.
 Start your CLAT prep with myLaw Now!
 CLICK HERE